 ArcGIS Data Store (relational data store)

-Tile package (.tpk), service definition (.sd) file, or vector tile package (.vtpk) over 2 GB
+Tile package (.tpk or .tpkx), service definition (.sd) file, or vector tile package (.vtpk)

 Files on the hosting server